simbo/gulp-static-site-generator/README.md

 Type: *String*

-Default: `'base.jade'`
+Default: `false`

-The default layout, relative to `options.layoutPath`.
-Will be used for template data's default `layout`, which can be overridden using frontmatter.
+Path to default layout, relative to `options.layoutPath`.
+Will be used for template data's `layout` property, which can be overridden using frontmatter.
 See also readme section about [template data](#template-data).